 CBS All Access launched a few years ago and delivered On-Demand access to network shows the day after airing.
 In September, ‘All Access’ will the first and only place to watch ‘Discovery’ episodes.

 However, we might see the first episode of Star Trek: Discovery on network TV, at least that is what has been rumored.
+[Update: CBS will air the first episode.]
 A more wide-spread audience for the premiere could drive more subscribers to pay $5.99 per month for the internet service.

 Star Trek: Discovery will star Jason Isaacs as Captain Lorca, along with Michelle Yeoh as Captain Georgiou, and Sonequa Martin-Green as Commander Michael Burnham, both of whom are seen in the ‘First Look’ trailer below.